 A man’s ethnic background can affect how fast and how thick his beard grows.

-Surprisingly, the ethnicity with the densest hair is Caucasians, more specifically those of Semitic or Mediterannean descent.
+Surprisingly, the ethnicity with the densest hair is Caucasians, specifically those of Semitic or Mediterranean descent.
 In contrast, Asians have the least hair density.
-These findings fall right in line with the above study about men who sport full-time beards.
+These findings align with the above study about men who sport full-time beards.